The-Isogeniest/CONAN/content/index.rst

 .. _index:
-NTRU - Test code to be usable by you and others in the future
+NTRU - Test for new deployment code to be usable by you and others in the future
 ===================================================================================

 Have you ever spent days **trying to repeat the results from few weeks or months